• There are NO Long Term Contracts

 5. Charges & Payment

-5.6 The Customer will pay each invoice in full by direct debit or online transfer on the Due Date.
+5.3 The Customer will pay each invoice in full by direct debit on the Due Date.
 You may not deduct or set off any amounts from the amount shown on the invoice.

-5.9 If any sums are not paid by the Due Date then you will be charged a late payment penalty of 15% on the outstanding amount.
+5.6 If any sums are not paid by the Due Date then you will be charged a late payment penalty of 15% on the outstanding amount.
 We may also use your bond, if applicable, to settle any amounts owing.
-We may disconnect or suspend supply for unpaid invoices.
+We may disconnect or suspend the supply for unpaid invoices.

-5.10 We may take action to recover any overdue amount.
-Any costs incurred in collecting money owed to us by you including bank fees, credit agency fess, legal expenses and court costs and default interest are payable by you.
+5.7 We may take action to recover any overdue amount.
+Any costs incurred in collecting money owed to us by you including bank fees, credit agency fees, legal expenses and court costs and default interest are payable by you.

-5.15 If you do not make any payment when due, in addition to any other remedies, Ecotricity may recover from you any costs, expenses or disbursements incurred by us in recovering money from you, including without limitation, debt collection agency fees and legal fees.
+5.13 If you do not make any payment when due, in addition to any other remedies, ECOTRICITY may recover from you any costs, expenses or disbursements incurred by us in recovering money from you, including without limitation, debt collection agency fees and legal fees.

-5.16 You authorise Ecotricity to pass personal information to Credit Reporting Agencies for the purpose of credit checking or in the event that you default on your payment obligations to Ecotricity.
+5.14 You authorise ECOTRICITY to pass personal information to Credit Reporting Agencies for the purpose of credit checking or in the event that you default on your payment obligations to ECOTRICITY.
 This information will be used by Credit Reporting Agencies to update and maintain credit information files and will be accessed by the customer of the credit reporting database.

-5.17 You authorise Ecotricity to pass personal information to Dun & Bradstreet (New Zealand) Limited, PO Box 9589, Newmarket, Auckland in the event that you default on your payment obligations to Ecotricity.
+5.15 You authorise ECOTRICITY to pass personal information to Dun & Bradstreet (New Zealand) Limited, PO Box 9589, Newmarket, Auckland in the event that you default on your payment obligations to ECOTRICITY.
 This information will be used by Dun & Bradstreet (New Zealand) Limited, PO Box 9589, Newmarket, Auckland to update and maintain credit information files and will be accessed by the customers of the credit reporting database.

-5.18 As required under the Electricity Act Ecotricity is not permitted to offer Low User price plans to the following entities:
+5.16 As required under the Electricity Act ECOTRICITY is not permitted to offer Low User price plans to the following entities:

 – Secondary ICPs on an already existing site